fmpnazareth/company/README.md

 via FeignClient at project startup time.
 Then, all existing relationships between members and teams necessary for role management are created.

 ### Running documentation locally
-1. Open terminal and execute "./run.sh"
+1. Open terminal and execute "./run.sh" in root folder.

 ### Future Improvements
-Implement contract to update users and teams
+Implement contract to update users and teams from extenal service